roger5410/bigdataUTM2020/README.md

 * When the new table is ready, the application starts reading from that table, which is fed by the second processing flow.

+* Both the first processing flow and its associated table are eliminated.

 ## Docker container

 Docker packages software in standardized units called containers that include everything necessary for the software to run, including libraries, system tools, code and runtime.
 Each container runs on a Container Host, which can be a Windows or Linux machine.